Great Lakes region: Sports

-Large professional sports leagues such as the National Football League (NFL), Major League Baseball (MLB), National Basketball Association (NBA), Women's National Basketball Association (WNBA), National Hockey League (NHL) and Major League Soccer (MLS) have team franchises in several cities in the region.
+Large professional sports leagues such as the National Football League (NFL), the Canadian Football League (CFL), Major League Baseball (MLB), National Basketball Association (NBA), Women's National Basketball Association (WNBA), National Hockey League (NHL) and Major League Soccer (MLS) have team franchises in several cities in the region.

 Politics

-Blue collar industry traditionally represent in the Great Lakes region.
-In the United States, it is a stronghold of the Democratic Party though in recent years many states in Great Lakes region have become swing states.
-In Ontario, it is a stronghold of the Liberal Party of Canada.
+Blue collar industry traditionally represents the Great Lakes region.
+In the United States, several states bordering the Great Lakes have been considered important swing states for presidential elections.
+The states typically do not vote for the same candidate, and have only done so seven times in the past 100 years: 1928, 1936, 1952, 1956, 1964, 1972, and 2008.
+In Ontario, it has long been divided between rural and urban districts, with many rural ridings voted more conservative, and larger urban and Suburban areas voting Liberal or NDP.

 Transportation

-The Great Lake region is served by Interstate 94, Ontario Highway 401, Amtrak Lake Shore Limited and VIA rail services.
+The Great Lakes region is served by Interstate 77, Interstate 71, Interstate 90, Interstate 80, Interstate 79, Interstate 94, Interstate 75, Ontario Highway 401, Queen Elizabeth Way, Amtrak and VIA Rail services.

 The three largest international airports in the Great Lake region are Chicago O'Hare, Toronto Pearson, and Detroit Metro Airport.
 All three airports are major airline hubs that provide nonstop connectivity to other regions and continents.